Avanishsingh7/Image-Voice-AI/README.md

 Copy
 pip install -r requirements.txt

-## Environment Setup: Create a .env file in the root directory of your project and add your Hugging Face API Token:
+## Environment Setup:
+Create a .env file in the root directory of your project and add your Hugging Face API Token:

-bash
-Copy
 HUGGINGFACE_API_TOKEN=your_huggingface_api_token
-Run the Application: You can now run the Streamlit app:
+Run the Application: You can now run the Streamlit app: streamlit run app.py

-bash
-Copy
-streamlit run app.py
-This will open the app in your default web browser.

 ## How it Works
 Upload an Image: Once the app is running, you can upload an image using the file uploader in the Streamlit sidebar.